chriswritescode-dev/codedox/docs/FEATURES.md

 **Web UI Search Features:**

 - Real-time search as you type
+- Full Markdown Results for more detailed information
 - Syntax highlighting in results
 - Filter by language, source, or date
 - Sort by relevance or recency